Activation Events

 onView

-This activation event is emitted and interested extensions will be activated whenever a view of the specified id is expanded in the VS Code sidebar (Extensions or Source Control are examples of built-in views).
+This activation event is emitted and interested extensions will be activated whenever a view of the specified id is expanded in the VS Code sidebar.
+Built-in views do not emit an activation event.

 The activation event below will fire whenever a view with the nodeDependencies id is visible: